Aishwaryagithubit/Chatbot/README.md

 # 🎓 University Chatbot System

 An intelligent, terminal-based chatbot built with Python for simulating a responsive university inquiry system.
-This bot dynamically adapts through user input and stores conversational logs, offering a lightweight yet extendable approach to building human-like virtual assistants.
+This bot dynamically adapts through user input and stores conversational logs, offering a lightweight yet extendable approach to building human like virtual assistants.

----

 ## 🚀 Overview